-A. Off-street parking.

-(1) Off-street parking space shall be required for all buildings constructed or new uses established after the effective date hereof.
-Each off-street space shall consist of at least 162 square feet with a minimum width of nine feet.
+- A. Off-street parking. - (1) Off-street parking space shall be required for all buildings constructed or new uses established after the effective date hereof.
+Each off-street space shall consist of at least 162170 square feet with a minimum width of nineeight feet.
 In addition, space necessary for aisles, maneuvering and drives shall be provided.
 Parking requirements are specified in Subsection D, Off-Street Parking Schedule.
-For uses not specified, the Planning Board shall establish parking requirements in specific cases, to meet 85% of peak parking demand.
+For uses not specified, the Board of AppealsPlanning Board shall, on appeal and after recommendation of the Planning Board, establish parking requirements in specific cases, consistent with those specified in Subsection D, Off-Street Parking Scheduleto meet 85% of peak parking demand.
 The number of off-street parking spaces provided should be the minimum necessary to adequately serve the intended use.